rafael-c-alexandre/project-sec/README.md

 When the central server goes down, its in-memmory data is lost forever.
 However, all data is also stored in an external database, allowing the server to reboot and recover its previous up-to-date state.

-#### Case 7.
+#### Case 1 - stage 2.
 Byzantine server sends wrong report when user request a location report

 For this test case, start 3 correct servers and 1 byzantine server in mode 1 with 0 byzantine users.
 3 regular users with usernames, user1 user2 and user3 using the grid file **grid1.txt** and using the command file **correct_behaviour.txt**.